-In your formal, written request to your dissertation supervisor you must:
+In your dissertation extension request you must:

-Make your case, and provide independent supporting documentation of the circumstances that have caused you to request a dissertation extension, i.e. medical documentation or other relevant independent supporting documentation
+- Make your case, and provide independent supporting documentation of the circumstances that have caused you to request a dissertation extension, i.e. medical documentation or other relevant independent supporting documentation

-Confirm your original submission deadline
+- Confirm your original submission deadline

-Confirm the new submission deadline agreed with your dissertation supervisor should the extension request be granted - please note, on agreeing a new submission deadline your supervisor needs to take into account the work done to date and the impact of the circumstances going forward, to ensure the date is reasonably achievable but does not give you an advantage over students who do submit on time
+- Confirm the new submission deadline agreed with your dissertation supervisor should the extension request be granted - please note, on agreeing a new submission deadline your supervisor needs to take into account the work done to date and the impact of the circumstances going forward, to ensure the date is reasonably achievable but does not give you an advantage over students who do submit on time

 When will I know if my dissertation extension request has been granted?

-If your request requires approval from the ESEC Academic Panel, you will be notified of the outcome in the days following the next Panel meeting.
-The ESEC Academic Panel typically meets once a month.
+If you are requesting a dissertation extension of more than 3 months, requiring approval from the Academic Panel, you will be notified of the outcome in the days following the next Academic Panel meeting.
+The Academic Panel typically meets once a month.